 The Hard Rock Cafe Back Stage Tour

-On a slow day at the Hard Rock Cafe, ask for Eric who will take you on an amazing backstage tour of Rock n’ Roll history.
+On a slow day at the Hard Rock Cafe, ask one of the staff members who (if time permits) will take you on an amazing backstage tour of Rock n’ Roll history.
 You will get to see some rare memorabilia as well as the John Lennon private suite.

 If there is not a show at the Hard Rock Live, you will enjoy a tour of the venue as well as the green room.